dereneaton/ipyrad/newdocs/4-data.rst

-If your data are not yet sorted among individuals/samples then you will need to have barcode/index information organized into a :ref:`barcodes file<barcodes_file>` to sort data to separate files for each sample.
-Alternatively, your data may have arrived to you already demultiplexed in which case the file names likely are named by samples or their barcodes.
-*ipyrad* has many options for demultiplexing by internal barcodes or external i7 indices, and for combining samples from many different sequencing runs together into a single analyses, or splitting them into separate analyses, as well as for merging data from multiple sequenced lanes into the same sample names (e.g., technical replicates).
-See the Demultiplexing section for details.
+If your data are not yet sorted among individuals/samples then you will need to have barcode/index information organized into a :ref:`barcodes file<barcodes_file>` to sort data to separate files for each sample. *ipyrad* has several options for demultiplexing by internal barcodes or external i7 indices, and for combining samples from many different sequencing runs together into a single analyses, or splitting them into separate analyses, as well as for merging data from multiple sequenced lanes into the same sample names (e.g., technical replicates).
+See the Cookbook section for detailed demultiplexing examples.

 .. _data_types: